ronitsriv/ronitsriv/README.md

 - 👋 Hi, I’m @ronitsriv
 - 👀 I’m interested in knowing different codes and different algorithms while also finding my interests.
-- 🌱 I’m currently learning Android Development using Java from Udemy and I know basic Java and C.
+- 🌱 have completed an Android Development using Java from Udemy and I know Java and C.
-- 💞️ I’m looking to collaborate on websites and algorithms which involve JavaFX and Java.
+- 💞️ I’m looking to collaborate on websites and algorithms that involve JavaFX, Java, Android Studio and MySQL.
-- 📫 How to reach me mail me at ronitsriv@gmail.com and it would be better if you are more experienced than me.
+- 📫 How to reach me?
+Mail me at ronitsriv@gmail.com and it would be better if you are more experienced than me.

 <!---
 ronitsriv/ronitsriv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.